dldbwns23/dldbwns23.github.io/_posts/2025-10-03-IPCC-AR6-WGI-Chapter11.md

 > The use of scenarios remains essential for informing mitigation decisions and for assessing variables that are strongly forcing-dependent (like aerosols) or time-dependent.
 For example, elements that are **quick to respond** to warming, like **sea ice area, permafrost, and snow**, show **little scenario dependence**.
 In contrast, **slow-responding variables** such as **ice volumes of glaciers and ice sheets** respond with a substantial delay; due to their inertia, their response **depends on the pathway** and when a certain GWL is reached.
 >
 > There is also a difference in the response even for temperature-related variables if a GWL is reached in a rapidly warming **transient state** versus a long-term **equilibrium state**, as the land-sea warming contrast is less pronounced in the latter.
 However, in this Report, GWLs are used in the context of 21st-century projections where the climate response is mostly transient and less dependent on the pathway than for projections beyond 2100.

+# FAQ

+## How Do Changes In Climate Extremes Compare With Changes In Climate Averages?

+The relationship between changes in extremes and changes in averages strongly depends on the variable.
+Changes in local surface **temperature extremes** closely follow the corresponding changes in local **average surface temperatures**.
+In contrast, changes in **precipitation extremes** (heavy precipitation) generally **do not follow** those in average precipitation, and can even move in the opposite direction.

+These differences arise because the underlying **physical processes** differ drastically across regions and seasons.
+Climate change can also manifest differently for different **weather regimes**, leading to contrasting changes in average and extreme conditions.

+Recent observations and model projections consistently show that changes in **precipitation extremes** differ drastically from those in **average precipitation**.
+The intensification of extreme precipitation is driven by the increase in **atmospheric water vapour** (following the C-C relation of about 7% per $1^{\circ}C$ of warming).
+In contrast, changes in *average* precipitation are constrained by slower processes (like the global energy budget) to only **2–3% per $1^{\circ}C$** of warming near the surface.

+In summary, the specific relationship strongly depends on the phenomenon.
+At the local scale, average and extreme **temperature changes are strongly related**, while average and extreme **precipitation changes are weakly related**.
+For both variables, the changes vary strongly across different places due to local and regional processes.

+[FAQ Figure 1]

+## Did Climate Change Cause That Recent Extreme Event In My Country?

+The science of **event attribution** enables scientists to attribute aspects of specific extreme weather and climate events to certain causes.
+A common question is whether a particular event was *caused* by climate change.
+Scientists cannot answer this directly, as extremes do occur naturally and any single event is a complex mix of human and natural factors.
+Instead, scientists **quantify the relative importance** of human and natural influences on the **magnitude and/or probability** of specific extreme weather events.

+On a case-by-case basis, scientists can now quantify the contribution of human influence to many extreme events.
+This is done by estimating and comparing the probability or magnitude of the same type of event in two different worlds:
+* The **current climate**, which includes increases in greenhouse gas concentrations and other human influences.
+* A **counterfactual climate**, such as one where atmospheric greenhouse gases remained at pre-industrial levels.

+The change in the magnitude and/or probability of the event between these two scenarios is then attributed to **human influence**.

+As the climate continues to warm, larger changes in probability and magnitude are expected.
+As a result, it will be possible to attribute future temperature and precipitation extremes in many locations to human influences with even greater confidence.

+[FAQ Figure 3]